C is a general purpose, structured programming language. Among the two types of

 a language is a structured one.
 C supports several control structures such as while,

-and various data structures such as strucs, files, arrays etc. as
+do-while and for and various data structures such as strucs, files, arrays etc. as

 would be seen in the later units of this course.
 The basic unit of a C program is a